leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 To make sure your GPU is supported, see the `list of Nvidia graphics cards <https://developer.nvidia.com/cuda-gpus#compute>`__ with the compute capabilities and supported graphics cards.
-CUDA GPU rendering is supported on Windows, macOS, and Linux.

 .. _render-cycles-gpu-optix: